EdHubbell/XamarinFormsOauth2Demo/README.md

 The app starts on a start page that has a button that says 'Log On With Google'.
 I'd love to get more auth methods in here.
 I'd especially love to see a demo of native Facebook auth in a Xamarin.Forms app.

 Any and all feedback is welcome - There are probably better ways to handle much of this.
-I'm a Xamarin novice.

 Some things that I don't like -
 - Every time there is a login, we're making new pages.
 Seems like the old ones are probably floating around somewhere, but I don't know how to find a reference to the previous page.